 Ask your doctor whether you should continue to take any prescription medications during your prep or if you should stop until after the procedure.
 Be sure to also ask about any vitamins, supplements, or OTC medications you use daily.

-No matter your diet in the days before your colonoscopy, you must switch to a liquid-only diet 24 hours before your exam.
-That’s because your body needs time to eliminate waste from your colon so the colonoscopy is a success.
+No matter your diet in the days before your colonoscopy, you must switch to a liquid-only diet the whole day before your exam.
+That’s because your body needs time to eliminate waste from your colon so your colonoscopy is a success.

-If the colon isn’t clear, your doctor may have to reschedule the appointment for a later date.
+If your colon isn’t clear, your doctor may have to reschedule the appointment for a later date.
 That means you’ll need to prep again in the future.

 It’s important you stay hydrated during this time.
 You can eat and drink any clear liquids you want, but a good rule of thumb to follow is eight ounces per hour that you’re awake.
 Chug a glass of water or sports drink every hour, and you shouldn’t have any issues.